David Vélez: Early life and education

-Vélez attended a German-language school in Costa Rica.
-He earned admission to Stanford University in the United States, where he completed a Bachelor's degree in Management Science & Engineering, followed by an MBA at Stanford Graduate School of Business, graduating in 2012.
+Vélez earned admission to Stanford University in the United States, where he completed a Bachelor's degree in Management Science & Engineering, followed by an MBA at Stanford Graduate School of Business, graduating in 2012.

 Career

 After Stanford, Vélez embarked on a career in finance.
 He worked in investment banking at Morgan Stanley and Goldman Sachs, gaining experience on Wall Street.
 He then transitioned into growth equity and venture capital, joining General Atlantic and later becoming a partner at Sequoia Capital.
 In 2011, Sequoia tasked him with establishing the firm's presence in Brazil.
 However, Sequoia's plan to expand in Brazil was shelved shortly (in part due to a shortage of local software engineers at the time).

 Nubank

 Sensing an opportunity in Brazil's banking sector, which was dominated by a few large banks charging high fees, David Vélez decided to build a new kind of online bank.
 In 2013, at age 31, he co-founded Nubank in São Paulo along with Brazilian co-founder Cristina Junqueira and American co-founder Edward Wible.
 Vélez's motivation came from personal experience: as a foreigner in Brazil he found opening a bank account to be overly bureaucratic and expensive, convincing him that technology could make banking far more accessible.
 Nubank launched with a no-fee credit card managed via a mobile app, targeting consumers fed up with poor service and high costs at traditional banks.

 The company started with him and his employees as the first customers.
 The startup went on to receive investments from Sequoia and Khosla Ventures.

 By 2019 the startup had over 12 million customers in Brazil.
 It expanded to Mexico and Colombia in the following years, offering not just credit cards but also digital bank accounts, personal loans, insurance, and other financial products.
 In December 2021, Vélez led Nubank through a highly successful IPO (via holding company Nu Holdings) on the New York Stock Exchange, which valued the company at about $45 billion on its first trading day.
 This IPO made Nubank one of the most valuable financial institutions in Latin America.

 As of 2024, Nubank has become a leading digital bank in Latin America, serving over 100 million customers across Brazil, Mexico, and Colombia.